 Choosing to grow plants with genetic resistance to powdery mildew and other pests/contaminants can give you a leg up in preventing and managing infections.
 Additionally, biocontrol (using living organisms to combat pests) can be an important component of IPM, especially with the development of pesticide resistance.
 It cannot stand alone however and requires the support of other IPM strategies in order to be effective.

 We offer a possible paradigm shift in regards to the creation of clean grow environments and current IPM strategies.
-Part of the underlying theme of IPM is around controls and preventative measures.
+The foundational theme of IPM is about controls and preventative measures.
 These are especially important when it comes to Good Manufacturing Practice guidelines.
-However, the current foundation exists around these individual measures acting in parallel to ensure a safe grow.
-We propose that these processes should be layered.
+However, the current foundation exists around these individual measures acting in parallel with one another to ensure a safe grow.
+We propose that these processes should rather be layered.
 First an underlying foundation of creating or retrofitting facilities with clean rooms and clean room techniques should be established.
 Then the remaining IPM solutions can be built on top of this core foundation.
 The solutions offered by Element Grow align with the needs of GMP facilities.
-They can place a facility on solid footing in less than a hour from setup and create an actively monitored facility.
+They can place a facility on solid footing in less than an hour from setup and create an actively monitored facility.
 This cost effective change refocuses growers time and energy on establishing proper plant health for increased yields, reduces the need for chemical applications, and minimizes crop risk.

 Air Filtration and Circulation

-The smallest objects that the unaided human eye can detect is anything larger than about 4 microns (0.1 mm).
+The smallest objects that the unaided human eye can detect is about 4 microns (0.1 mm).
 Powdery mildew spores are sized between 1 to 3 microns and a room filled with PM spores from a plant is largely undetectable using non-sensor based monitoring systems.
-The value of creating a clean environment is to prevent powdery mildew from taking hold, or if after the fact, to mitigate the population and halt the spread of active powdery mildew spores.
+The value of creating a clean environment is to prevent powdery mildew from taking hold, or if fighting an outbreak, to mitigate the population and halt the spread of active powdery mildew spores.